bgachara/notes/assembly_language_101.md

 `Notes from Introduction to 64bit Intel Assembly Language Processing for Linux` `Also Assembly 64`
-`Assembly programming with ARM on FreecodeCamp`
+`Assembly programming with ARM on FreecodeCamp` `Assembly - Pwn Zero to Hero`

-`Human readable machine code`
-`Entry into the world of Assembly Language`
-`Its essential to reverse engineering both malicious and bening programs` `Write memory corruption exploits`
-`New h/w security often comes in the form of assembly instructions that need to be adopted` `Understand limitations of conventional architectures` ``

 ## Introduction

+- Human readable machine code
+- Entry into the world of Assembly Language
+- Its essential to reverse engineering both malicious and bening programs
+- Write memory corruption exploits
+- New h/w security often comes in the form of assembly instructions that need to be adopted
+- Understand limitations of conventional architectures
 - Machine dependent as used only with a specific type of processor.
 - Called x86 because of the progression of Intel chips, 8086, 80186, 80286.
 - Originally 16-bit architecture, later evolved to 32 and 64 bit but kept backwards compatibility.